Buddhanin Sirippu: Production

 The film, directed by film student Victor Davidson, highlighted a theme regarding contemporary social issues in India.
 The film began production in 2013 under the title of Aadhar and an audio launch event was held in February 2014 with director Pandiraj attending as a chief guest.
-Despite having a trailer released soon after, the film took more than a year to have a theatrical release.
+Filming was still occurring for the film as of December 2014.

-Release
+Release and reception

 The film had a low key release in early June 2015 and received mixed reviews from critics.
-A reviewer from The New Indian Express wrote that "Budhanin Sirippu would have been a meaningful film if only the script had been crafted in a more coherent way" and concluded that the film had "lacklustre narration".
-Another critic lamented the film for being "too preachy".
+A reviewer from The New Indian Express wrote, "Budhanin Sirippu would have been a meaningful film if only the script had been crafted in a more coherent way" and concluded that the film had "lacklustre narration".
+A critic from Maalai Malar wrote that the film deserves attention.
+A critic from Kungumam wrote that director Victor Davidson has made a film that addresses social aspects but is not entertaining.